sqrwf/openwrt-collectd-exec-dslstats/readme.md

 * optional: `/www/luci-static/resources/statistics/rrdtool.js`
   improved/modified statistics display script, allowing for more control over the graphs' visual parameters

-Reboot the system to have the ACL extension to take effect.
+Reboot the system to have the ACL extension take effect.

 Enable the script in collectd: